jshholland/inv.alid.pw/posts/links-mar-2019.md

 this distinction, and so does Scott Alexander's fictional [Shining Garden](https://slatestarcodex.com/2013/05/06/raikoth-laws-language-and-society/).

+Today's "don't believe anything you read on the internet" article:
+[Gizmodo](https://gizmodo.com/the-fake-sex-doctor-who-conned-the-media-into-publicizi-1832711205)
-Today's "don't believe anything you read on the internet" article [Gizmodo](https://gizmodo.com/the-fake-sex-doctor-who-conned-the-media-into-publicizi-1832711205) exposes "Dr." David Sendler, whose studies have led to articles in places from Forbes to [Savage
+exposes "Dr." David Sendler, whose studies have led to articles in places from Forbes to [Savage